offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 `{bm} /(Kinds\/Pod\/Metadata Access\/Environment Variables)_TOPIC/`

 All pod information except for labels and annotations can be assigned to environment variables.
-The reason for this is that a running pod can have its labels and annotations updated but the environment variables within a running container can't be updated once that container starts (updated labels / annotations won't show up to the container).
+This is because a running pod can have its labels and annotations updated but the environment variables within a running container can't be updated once that container starts (updated labels / annotations won't show up to the container).

 ```{note}
 CPU resources can also be dynamically updated without restarting the pod / container process.
 The environment variable for this likely won't update either, but it isn't restricted like labels / annotations are.
 There may be other reasons that labels / annotations aren't allowed.
 Maybe Linux has a cap on how large a environment variable can be, and there's a realistic possibility that labels / annotations can exceed that limit?